docker-library/docs/README.md

 -	create a `README-short.txt` (required, 100 char max)
 -	create a `content.md` (required)
 -	create a `license.md` (required)
+-	create a `github-repo` (required)
 -	add a `logo.png` (recommended)

--	edit `update.sh` as needed (see below)
+Optionally:

+-	run `./update.sh myimage` to generate `myimage/README.md` for your review. **Note:** do not actually commit the `README.md` file; it is automatically generated/committed before being uploaded to Docker Hub.
--	run `./markdownfmt.sh -l myimage` to verify that the format of your markdown files is compliant with `tianon/markdownfmt`.
-In case you see any file names, markdownfmt detected some issues, which might result in a failed build during continuous integration.
+-	run `./markdownfmt.sh -l myimage` to verify whether format of your markdown files is compliant to `tianon/markdownfmt`.
+In case you see any file names, markdownfmt detected some issues, which might result in a failed build during continuous integration. run `./markdownfmt.sh -d myimage` to see a diff of changes required to pass.

--	optionally run `./update.sh myimage` to generate `myimage/README.md` for review. **Note:** do not actually commit the `README.md` file; it is automatically generated/committed before being uploaded to DockerHub.
+# How do I update an image's docs

+To update `README.md` for a specific image do not edit `README.md` directly.
+Please edit `content.md` or another appropriate file within the folder.
+To see the changes, run `./update.sh myimage` from the repo root, but do not add the `README.md` changes to your pull request.
+See also `markdownfmt.sh` point [above](#how-do-i-add-a-new-images-docs).

 # What are all these files?

 ## `update.sh`

 This is the main script used to generate the `README.md` files for each image.
-When a new image is added that is not under the `docker-library` namespace on GitHub, a new entry must be added to the `otherRepos` array in this script.
-Accepted arguments are which image(s) you want to update and no arguments to update all of them.
+The generated file is committed along with the files used to generate it (see below on what customizations are available).
+Accepted arguments are which image(s) you want to update or no arguments to update all of them.

 ## `generate-repo-stub-readme.sh`